EDUCATING THE NEXT

 2009

-Glen and Jo Ann Hall donate four-acre parcel of land adjoining Lower and Upper Campuses, allowing the school to sit on 14 contiguous acres.
+Glen and Jo Ann Hall donated a four-acre parcel of land adjoining the Lower and Upper Campuses, allowing the school to sit on 14 contiguous acres.

 2010

-Dedication of Trayser Field and completion of the playground and green-top renovation at the Lower Campus.
-GHS initiates a partnership with Iowa State University to form the EARTH program.
-Accreditation was renewed for K-12th grades, and the Nekwan Sprauve Memorial half-court Basketball Court was created.
+Trayser Field was dedicated, and at the Lower Campus, construction of the playground and the renovation of the green top were completed.
+GHS initiated a partnership with Iowa State University to form the EARTH program.
+Accreditation was renewed for K-12th grades, and the Nekwan Sprauve Memorial half-court basketball court was created.

 2016